-Mix onion paste, ginger paste, garlic paste, tomato ketchup, black pepper powder, yogurt, 1 green cardamom, 1″ cinnamon stick, 2 cloves, 1 bay leaf and pinch of salt in a bowl.
+Mix onion paste, ginger paste, garlic paste, tomato ketchup, black pepper powder, yoghurt, 1 green cardamom, 1″ cinnamon stick, 2 cloves, 1 bay leaf and the pinch of salt in a bowl.
 Stir well and make a paste.

 Add this paste into the pan.
 Fry this paste for 10 minutes on low flame, stirring occasionally, until the oil separates from the paste.
 You will feel a nice aroma wafting around.

 Now add the chicken pieces into the pan and mix well so that the pieces get a nice coating of the fried paste.
 Add water and stir well.